Maximise your Avios, air miles and hotel points

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.

-This article shows you how to reach the hotels around Heathrow Airport using the local bus network, rather than paying for the expensive Hotel Hoppa shuttle bus.
+This article shows you how to reach the hotels around Heathrow airport using the local bus network, rather than paying for the expensive Hotel Hoppa shuttle bus.

 As I have mentioned a few times on Head for Points, my preferred ‘near Heathrow’ hotel – if you don’t want to pay a premium for the hotels attached to the terminals – is the Hilton Garden Inn at Hatton Cross (Hilton Garden Inn Hatton Cross reviewed here).
-My main selling point in recommending this hotel, apart from price, is that it sits next to Hatton Cross tube station so you can avoid the Heathrow Hoppa shuttle buses used by other off-airport hotels.

 Most people hate the Hotel Hoppa buses.
 Unlike virtually all other major airports, at Heathrow hotel shuttle buses are banned.
-Instead, Rotala, which bought the business from National Express a few years ago, has a monopoly contract to operate the ‘Hotel Hoppa’ shuttle service to 26 different hotels around the airport.
+Instead, Rotala, which bought the business from National Express a few years ago, has a monopoly contract to operate the ‘Hotel Hoppa’ shuttle service to 26 hotels around the airport.

 However, like any monopoly, Rotala has not been shy in exploiting it.
 It currently costs a ludicrous £6.80 per person one-way (£12 return).
 There are no longer any savings for buying in advance although there is a family discount.

 To add insult to financial injury, most Hoppa routes involve a circuitous drive around the area.
 Most will visit 3-4 other properties before depositing you at yours.
-If you are lucky and are the first to be dropped off, all that means is that you will face a longer trip in the morning.
+If you are lucky and are the first to be dropped off, all it means is that you will face a longer trip in the morning.

 The ONLY redeeming feature of the Hotel Hoppa is that you are dropped on the hotel forecourt.
 Taking the local buses means that you may have a short walk to your hotel, and may have to cross a busy road.